viveksahu26/scenarios-docker/hello_world_program_in_go/run_container_from_ubuntu_image/text.md

 #### What's happening behind the scene after running above command:

 At the time of running command you was in your host Operating System.
 But now you are inside Container.
 In technical terms, now you are inside different namespaces.
-Inially you was in host namespace or inside host boundary and now you are inside container namespace or inside container boundary.
+Initially you was in host namespace or inside host boundary and now you are inside container namespace or inside container boundary.
 We will discuss later about the namespaces.

 #### How to get confirmation that you are inside Container.
 1) Whatever files(that you created) present inside your host operating system, you won't see inside container and vice-versa.
 2) See to the left of terminal, from

     Switched from  "ubuntu $" to "root@ba94a237248f:/#"
     ubuntu $       ---> you are in host OS. root@ba94a237248f:/#  ---> You are inside container.

 ### Conclusion